 About me

 I am passionate about advancing machine learning to empower models to learn more with less supervision.
-I am focusing on Data-centric AI, particularly in designing efficient methods for multimodal data curation, zero-cost labeling systems, and data-efficient LLM customization.
+I am focusing on Data-centric AI, particularly in designing methods for multimodal data selection, multimodal data mixing, and zero-cost labeling systems.
 These strategies are rooted in weak supervision frameworks to build foundation models with fewer human annotations.
 Additionally, I am developing a new notion, parameter marketplace, to accelerate training while monetizing parameters as a second profit center.

 In 2023, we established Awan.AI, a startup focusing on AI solutions for traditional Chinese medicine (TCM).
 We have built LLMs tailored for TCM and tongue syndrome diagnosis systems.